ravikp92/http-https-project/README.md

 HTTP - HTTPS PROJECT convert steps.(Using Command line in Windows)
 -------------------------------------------------------------------

-PORT : 443 for HTTPS
 domain - name -: computer-name(use full computer name)

 Make sure password will be "changeit" as same as glassfish master password.

+- Chnages in domain.xml ----PORT : 443 for HTTPS- change in http listener-2 -- ssl.. replace "s1as" to "computer-name" everywhere.
 Run all commands at location ../glassfish/domains/domain1/config

 Generating RSA Private key: